 Plus, there’s no need to travel all the way to England or America for the famed department stores like Harvey Nicols, Marks & Spencer, Debenhams, Bloomingdale’s, Galleries Lafayette and Carrefour!
 They are all in Dubai’s largest malls – The Dubai Mall andMall of the Emirates.
 These malls are so big you have to take a mall taxi from one end to the other!
 The best part is that some of the family-friendly theme-parks are located in these very same malls!

 Dubai is very easy to navigate.
-Most of the signs are in English or Arabic; and almost everyone understands English.
-Summer clothing is suitable all year around, but carry a sweater or light jacket at night in the cooler winter months.
+Most of the signs are in English or Arabic, and almost everyone understands English.
+Summer clothing is suitable all year round, but carry a sweater or light jacket at night in the cooler winter months.
 Also, do be mindful that this is a country that has conservative social values, so make sure your shoulders and knees are covered and refrain from any overt display of affection (like hugging or kissing) in public areas.

 Another good period to visit Dubai if you don’t mind the summer heat is from June to August.
 This is when the locals flee from the scorching Dubai heat (temperature can rise to 40s).
 The upside is everything, including airfares, accommodations and attractions are on discounted rates.

 Getting around – Easiest thing is to hop into a taxi.
 Fares start at 3AED and a 10-minute ride to anywhere is about 30AED (SGD$10).
-Most pubic taxis have a meter; watch out for the private ones that tend to overcharge.
+Most public taxis have a meter; watch out for the private ones that tend to overcharge.
 And if you are adventurous, you can try the public bus or train.

 Currency – AED – United Arab Emirates Dirhams (SGD$1 = 3.01AED ; US$1 = 3.67AED)